grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors.md

 | `maxDuration` | Forcibly stop your test if not finished within this timeframe | `"10m"` |
 | `vus`         | Number of virtual users to run concurrently                   | `1`     |

 As noted above, the primary objective is to perform your test `iterations` number of times, over a time period not to exceed `maxDuration`.
-At any time during the test scenario, there should be `vus` iteration(s) happening unless the total desired iterations has been reached.
+At any time during the test scenario, there should be `vus` iteration(s) happening unless the total desired iterations have been reached.
 In this scenario, it is possible for some VUs to perform more work than others.

 [Experiment with _Shared Iterations_ for yourself!](./08-Setting-load-profiles-with-executors/Shared-Iterations-Exercises.md)